GermanPaul12/STADS-Python-Course/Project 2 Love Generator/task.md

 # Project 2 Love Generator

 Everyone knows the love generators from the internet.
 You input two names and get a love score.
-Today you will programm your own love generator.
+Today you will code your own love generator.
 You can be creative and create it all alone with your own creativity or you can use the this template:

 name1 = your name
 name2 = their name